frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 - retrieving the channels folders
 - creating the "Recordings" folder inside the channels folders (if not already created and CREATE_RECORDINGS_FOLDER application setting set to "true")
 - changing the permissions on the **Recordings** folders so that team members won't be able to download files stored into those folders

-This function logs processing outcome into an Azure storage table called **Log**.
-It logs at both teams and channels level.
-The **Log** storage table contains the following columns:
-- PartitionKey (set as the current year - eg.: *2021*)
-- RowKey (set as team id or channels id + the current date and time)
-- Timestamp
-- TeamId
-- TeamDisplayName
-- ChannelId (null means the entity refers to the entire team, otherwise to the specific channel)
-- ChannelDisplayName (null means the entity refers to the entire team, otherwise to the specific channel)
-- StartTime
-- EndTime
-- Duration
-- Outcome (tells if the team or the channel has been processed successfully or not)
-- Details (tells in which step the error occurred)
-- Exceptions (dumps the exceptions)
-- CorrelationId (to correlate entities belonging to the same function execution instance)

-All the dates and times are logged in UTC.

-You can use the handy tool [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to see the entities that have been already added to the table.

 ## How to deploy
 Deploying the solution on your tenant comprises 3 main steps: